rizadh/rizadh.github.io/README.md

 ## Planned Projects

-**_Scheduler_** ~ Or _Schedulo_?
+**Scheduler** ~ Or _Schedulo_?
 Deciding on a name but will be an app geared towards students to help layout their weekly course timetables in an elegantly designed, white-based but colourful web app.
-Will allow for schedule overlaying to compare two different schedules
+Will allow for schedule overlaying to compare two different schedules.

 Have any ideas for me?
 Send me an [email to me!] (mailto:rizadh@icloud.com)